Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 (Deloitte 2025)

-This is not theory.
-This is measurable.
+That is not theory.
+It is measurable.

 The Numbers That Count